Crystallography

+Crystallography is a broad topic, and many of its subareas, such as X-ray crystallography, are themselves important scientific topics.
+Crystallography ranges from the fundamentals of crystal structure to the mathematics of crystal geometry, including those that are not periodic or quasicrystals.
+At the atomic scale it can involve the use of X-ray diffraction to produce experimental data that the tools of X-ray crystallography can convert into detailed positions of atoms, and sometimes electron density.
+At larger scales it includes experimental tools such as orientational imaging to examine the relative orientations at the grain boundary in materials.
+Crystallography plays a key role in many areas of biology, chemistry, and physics, as well as in emerging developments in these fields.

+History and timeline

-Before the development of X-ray diffraction crystallography (see below), the study of crystals was based on physical measurements of their geometry using a goniometer.
+Before the 20th century, the study of crystals was based on physical measurements of their geometry using a goniometer.
 This involved measuring the angles of crystal faces relative to each other and to theoretical reference axes (crystallographic axes), and establishing the symmetry of the crystal in question.
 The position in 3D space of each crystal face is plotted on a stereographic net such as a Wulff net or Lambert net.
 The pole to each face is plotted on the net.
 Each point is labelled with its Miller index.
 The final plot allows the symmetry of the crystal to be established.

+The discovery of X-rays and electrons in the last decade of the 19th century enabled the determination of crystal structures on the atomic scale, which brought about the modern era of crystallography.
+The first X-ray diffraction experiment was conducted in 1912 by Max von Laue, while electron diffraction was first realized in 1927 in the Davisson–Germer experiment and parallel work by George Paget Thomson and Alexander Reid.
+These developed into the two main branches of crystallography, X-ray crystallography and electron diffraction.
+The quality and throughput of solving crystal structures greatly improved in the second half of the 20th century, with the developments of customized instruments and phasing algorithms.
+Nowadays, crystallography is an interdisciplinary field, supporting theoretical and experimental discoveries in various domains.
+Modern-day scientific instruments for crystallography vary from laboratory-sized equipment, such as diffractometers and electron microscopes, to dedicated large facilities, such as photoinjectors, synchrotron light sources and free-electron lasers.

+Methodology

-Crystallographic methods now depend on analysis of the diffraction patterns of a sample targeted by a beam of some type.
+Crystallographic methods depend mainly on analysis of the diffraction patterns of a sample targeted by a beam of some type.
 X-rays are most commonly used; other beams used include electrons or neutrons.
-Crystallographers often explicitly state the type of beam used, as in the terms X-ray crystallography, neutron diffraction and electron diffraction.
+Crystallographers often explicitly state the type of beam used, as in the terms X-ray diffraction, neutron diffraction and electron diffraction.
 These three types of radiation interact with the specimen in different ways.